QuickBooks Blog

 Another retirement plan option for small-business owners is a self-employed 401(k), also known as a solo 401(k).
 Unlike a SEP- or SIMPLE IRA, a solo 401(k) is a type of 401(k) available to small-business owners without any employees (aside from a spouse).

 With a solo 401(K), you’re essentially acting as both the employer and employee, allowing you to contribute in both capacities.
-Like an IRA, 401(k) plans include a range of investments such as mutual funds, stocks, and bonds.
+Like an IRA, a 401(k) plan includes a range of investments, such as mutual funds, stocks, and bonds.

-As of 2023, you’re limited to contributions of $22,500 as an employee and up to 25% of your compensation as an employer, with the total 401(k) contribution limit the lowest of either 25% of your adjusted gross income or $66,000.
+For the employer portion, you can contribute up to 25% of your compensation, with the total 401(k) contribution limit (employee plus employer) being the lesser of either 25% of your adjusted gross income or $70,000.

 3. Plan an exit strategy